CanonicalLtd/maas-docs/en/contributing.md

 - `filename`: name of file containing the image (omit the extension '.md')
 - `webui`: version of MAAS corresponding to the image of the web UI

-If the image is not of the MAAS web UI then simply omit the version part (do not include '`2.1_`').
+- `alt-attribute`: text that is shown in place of the image if the latter cannot be displayed for some reason

 For example: